Deep Bayesian Active Learning for Accelerating Stochastic Simulation: Introduction

-Instead of learning passively, we design an Bayesian active learning framework to actively query the simulator and update our model in ``real-time’’.
+Instead of learning passively, we design \textit{active learning} algorithms to interact with the simulator and update our model in ``real-time’’.
 We derive a new acquisition function, Latent Information Gain (LIG), based on our unique model design.
 Our algorithm selects the parameters with the highest LIG, queries the simulator to generate new simulation data, and continuously updates our model.
 We provide theoretical guarantees for the sample efficiency of this procedure over random sampling.
-We also demonstrate the efficacy of our method on large-scale spatiotemporal epidemic models.
-In summary, our contributions include: \begin{itemize} \item A novel spatiotemporal neural processes model \ours{} for high-dimensional time series data with temporal latent process and spatial graph convolution. \item {A general Bayesian active learning framework for Neural Process families to accelerate large-scale, spatiotemporal stochastic simulation.} \item New acquisition function, Latent Information Gain, based on the inferred temporal latent process to quantify uncertainty with theoretical guarantees. \item Real-world application to speed up stochastic, spatiotemporal epidemic models. \end{itemize}
+We also demonstrate the efficacy of our method on large-scale spatiotemporal epidemic and reaction diffusion models.
+In summary, our contributions include: \begin{itemize} \item Interactive Neural Process: a deep Bayesian active learning framework for accelerating large-scale stochastic simulation. \item New surrogate model, Spatiotemporal Neural Process (STNP), for high-dimensional spatiotemporal data that integrates temporal latent process and spatial convolution. \item New acquisition function, Latent Information Gain (\acf{}), based on the inferred temporal latent process to quantify uncertainty with theoretical guarantees. \item Real-world application to speed up complex stochastic spatiotemporal simulations including reaction-diffusion system, heat flow, and age-structured epidemic dynamics. \end{itemize}